Compositories and Gleaves: Introduction

 \paragraph{Disclaimer.} In the course of our investigations, we have completely changed our basic definitions several times over.
 While we now seem to have reasonable axioms giving rise to a nice abstract theory, it is not completely clear whether the structures that we study are indeed fundamental, and whether our definitions are appropriate in terms of the precise formulations of the technical details.
 In fact, we have some indications suggesting that at least the latter is not yet the case; for example, the somewhat strange-looking Definition~\ref{morphbicov}.
 In this sense, the present paper should be regarded as an exposition of some preliminary definitions which may be subject to change.

 \paragraph{Summary and structure of this paper.}

 We begin in Section~\ref{simplicialsets} with a brief recap of simplicial sets and fix the corresponding notation.
 Section~\ref{compositoryintro} introduces compositories as simplicial sets equipped with a composition operation which turns an $m$-simplex and an $n$-simplex into an $(m+n-k)$-simplex, provided that the two given simplices have a common $k$-simplex face.
 This composition is required to satisfy certain axioms from which we derive a number of consequences, including associativity of composition.
-We then give various examples of compositories: nerves of categories in Section~\ref{nerves}, compositories of higher spans in Section~\ref{higherspans}, the compository of metric spaces in Section~\ref{metspacesI} and the compository of joint probability distributions in Section~\ref{secjpd}.
+We then give various examples of compositories.
+This starts with nerves of categories in Section~\ref{nerves}; despite being a neat example, we also nerves of generic 2-categories cannot be equipped with a compository structure.
+Other examples are compositories of higher spans in Section~\ref{higherspans}, the compository of metric spaces in Section~\ref{metspacesI} and the compository of joint probability distributions in Section~\ref{secjpd}.